Inter lodge strong protests over the contact between Sulemana and Dumfries during Krstovic’s goal. Marelli: “A legitimate goal” | Goal.com Nigeria

 Translated by

-Inter lodge strong protests over the contact between Sulemana and Dumfries during Krstovic’s goal.
+Inter protest over the contact between Sulemana and Dumfries during Krstovic’s goal.
 Marelli: “A legitimate goal”

 THE FACT